Yunxiang-Li/Cpp_Primer/Chapter 9. Sequential Containers/Chapter 9. Sequential Containers.md

 **Write a program to copy elements from a `list<int>` into two deques.
 The even-valued elements should go into one deque and the odd ones into the other.**

 [9.20 Solution](https://github.com/Yunxiang-Li/Cpp_Primer/blob/master/Chapter%209.%20Sequential%20Containers/Codes/9.20%20Solution.cpp)

+## Exercise 9.21

+**Explain how the loop from page 345 that used the return from insert to add elements to a list would work if we inserted into a vector instead.**

+It works the same way as `list`.

+The first call to insert takes the string we just read and puts it in front of the element denoted by `iter`.
+The value returned by insert is an iterator referring to this new element.
+We assign that iterator to iter and repeat the while loop to read next new word.
+As long as there are words need to be inserted, each while loop inserts a new element ahead of `iter` and reassigns the location of the newly inserted element to `iter`.
+Therefore, each iteration inserts an element ahead of the first element in the vector.